stoeckmann/letsreview/README.md

 # letsreview
-Notes and Thoughts for Review Groups
+Notes and Thoughts for Review Groups.

 These are additional notes to [our talk](https://media.ccc.de/v/rc3-2021-cwtv-228-lets-review-code-toget).